 Course Program of Study (CPOS)

-There is an important emphasis in federal financial aid regulations that could cause your grants and work study to be reduced if you enroll in ineligible coursework.
-Starting in the Fall 2023 semester, only courses that count toward your program of study (your declared major) can be counted toward enrollment status to determine eligibility for federal and most state financial aid programs.
-For a course to be counted toward enrollment status for financial aid, it must be part of your Course Program of Study (CPOS) or be necessary to help you earn the total units required to complete your degree.
-Not paying attention to this rule could affect your full-time enrollment status and ultimately your financial aid awards.
+There is an important emphasis in federal financial aid regulations that could cause your federal aid to be reduced if you enroll in ineligible coursework.
+Starting in the Fall 2023 semester, only courses that count toward your program of study (your declared major) can be counted toward enrollment status to determine eligibility for federal financial aid programs.
+For a course to be counted toward enrollment status for federal aid, it must be part of your Course Program of Study (CPOS) or be necessary to help you earn the total units required to complete your degree.
+Not paying attention to this rule could affect your full-time enrollment status and ultimately your federal aid awards.

 Why Is This Important